 Next, Gurry declares that Gurrieri's testimony was "uncorroborated."
 This declaration is specious.
 15 Other witnesses and documents substantiated the inference that Gurry both knew of and supported the IRC's corrupt tactics.
-For instance, a sales manager testified that she toured the IRC with Gurry, and that they listened as an employee used deceptive tactics to obtain Subsys authorization from an insurer over the telephone.
-Then, too, Babich testified that Gurry was part of the "primary group" of senior executives who participated in the daily 8:30 a.m. management calls, that Gurry was in charge of communicating to that group "any highlights both positive and negative that they're seeing in the IRC," that those highlights were informed by Gurry's communications with Gurrieri, and that those daily calls discussed the IRC's deceptive tactics (including the promiscuous use of non to a conviction.
+For instance, a sales manager testified that she toured the IRC with Gurry, and that they listened as an

+15 We do not mean to imply that corroboration was a sine que non to a conviction.
 It was not.
 See United States v.
-Martínez-Medina, 279 F.3d 105, 115 (1st Cir.
-2002) (holding that the "uncorroborated testimony of a government informant is . . . enough to convict" because "the law of this circuit . . . leaves in the hands of the jury decisions about credibility of witnesses 'so long as the testimony is not incredible or insubstantial on its face'" (quoting United States v.
+Martínez- Medina, 279 F.3d 105, 115 (1st Cir.
+2002) (holding that the "uncorroborated testimony of a government informant is . . . enough to convict" because "the law of this circuit . . . leaves in the hands of the jury decisions about credibility of witnesses 'so long as the testimony is not incredible or insubstantial on its face" (quoting United States v.
 Andujar, 49 F.3d 16, 21 (1st Cir.
 1995))).